 Jamestown experienced a traumatic flood event on September 11, 2013 that lasted for 3 days.
-During this event we not only lost 20% of the homes in town, 50% of the roads, both bridges, our water plant and the JVFD Fire Hall, but we lost the patriarch of our Community, Joe Howlett.
-As a result, 90% of our community was forced to relocate, with only 50% returned to date.
-The event may have changed the landscape of our Community, but our Community is still strong.
-We will Rebuild Jamestown!
+During this event we not only lost 13% of the homes in town, 50% of the roads, both bridges, our water plant and the JVFD Fire Hall, but we lost the patriarch of our Community, Joe Howlett.
+As a result of the flood, 90% of our community was forced to relocate.

 I’ve been to many disasters but I can say I’ve never been to a stronger community.
 As I said before, the determination, strength, and gratitude was inspirational.
 You Jimtowners are the model of how a community should come together after such an event.
 If I could bottle the spirit of Jamestown I would call it ‘Mountain Strong’. ~Scott W, FEMA Inspector